WiseCactus/cramjam-extension/README.md

 <img src="https://github.com/WiseCactus/cramjam-extension/assets/76268134/79be44d1-9d00-4349-aed2-c664cd4d4372" width="200" height="350">

 ## Getting Started
 Welcome to the CramJam extension!
-This tool enriches your browsing experience by integrating interactive and educational quizzes into the content you enjoy.
+This tool uses AI to enrich your browsing experience by integrating interactive and educational quizzes into the content you enjoy.🪄

 ### Important Points to Note:
 - **Login Required:** Logging in is essential to access the features.
-New users can register for a free tier allowing up to 10 creations.
+New users can register for a free tier allowing up to 12 creations.
 Increase your limit by subscribing.

 - <img src="https://github.com/WiseCactus/cramjam-extension/assets/76268134/b3b23555-8a8b-416b-8b46-3c585a3ccee3" width="750" height="450" alt="Login Image">